rianvdm/pm-resources/manager-README.md

 For synchronous meetings I prefer a clear agenda and outcomes, as well as a pre-read (if available).

 I might sometimes send emails in off-hours.
 It will usually be a relevant article I read, or a thought about a thing we’re doing next week.
-I have zero expectations that anyone will respond in off-hours (unless it’s an emergency).
+I have zero expectations that you will respond in off-hours (unless it’s an emergency).
+This is not some kind of test, I really do mean this.

 # Decision-Making Style

-I prefer collaboration over consensus.
-It’s really important to me to have as many voices heard wen a decision needs to be made.
+I prefer _collaboration_ over _consensus_.
+It’s really important to me to have as many voices heard when a decision needs to be made.
 Ultimately my guiding principle is that **decisions should be made by those closest to the data.** That means that I might ask questions, and ask for lots of other viewpoints, but I will mostly defer decisions to those know the situation best.

 In terms of frameworks, for larger projects I like to have a clear [DACI](/processes/daci.md).